 Unlike a number of other developed nations, Japan does not have many different categories for taxable income and as such people in full time employment receiving regular salary payments may find themselves elevating up into a higher tax bracket for the tax year if they receive additional income or benefits from other sources.
-On the other hand, Japanese does offer some distinct tax benefits for real estate investors.
-In particular, higher rate tax payers in Japan would do well to acquaint themselves with the tax framework in Japan and see if it is possible to utilise any existing real estate investments, or strategically make new ones.
+Japan also treats real estate rental income as regular income which tends to push investors into higher tax brackets.
+On the other hand, Japan does offer some distinct tax benefits for real estate investors.
+In particular, higher rate tax payers in Japan would do well to acquaint themselves with the tax framework in Japan and see if it is possible to utilise any existing real estate investments, or strategically make new ones as there are various tax deductions for property owners and investors..

 Contrary to what you may hear it is indeed possible to receive deductions for residential property mortgages.
 The scope of the benefit and tax reductions is indeed limited when held in comparison to those for investment properties, but it is a good place to start (especially if you’ve just bought a house).
 Since 2014, the maximum annual deduction is up to 4 million JPY over a 10 year period.
 This could be 400,000 JPY p.a, or any annual denomination during the 10 year period that takes you up to, and not in excess of 4,000,000 JPY.
 The law currently enables you to deduct 1% of your outstanding loan balance.
 If your outstanding is 40,000,000 JPY then your annual deductible is 400,000 JPY.
 Once the balance decreases, as you pay off your mortgage, so will the amount that you are able to deduct annually.
 If your potential mortgage expense tax deduction is larger than your owing income tax for that tax year you have the option to deduct this amount from your inhabitants tax.
 There is however a caveat here in that the deduction is limited to 7% of your total income for that tax year or 136,500 JPY, whichever is lower.